-Whether you’re part of a large, established company or a small, new start-up venture, you need to think like an entrepreneur if you manage products.
+Whether you’re part of a large company or a new start-up venture, you need to think like an entrepreneur if you manage products.
 Here’s a round-up of some of the presentations and discussions I attended at London’s recent ProductCamp, with links to the slide decks and recommended reading where applicable.

 Summary of advice:

 - Know your product, market, company, self.
 You need to go into your new venture/product management role with your eyes and ears open (via @cathyma)